madmurphy/libconfini/dev/hackings/baremetal/README.md

 library at all could be present in the system.
-Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly -- to ignore all the tests and assume that literally nothing from the C Standard library is supported use `--with-io-api=nolibc`.
-The amendments are necessary (instead of just relying on the C preprocessor) because it is required to change the public header, and not just the compiled code.
+Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly -- to ignore all the tests and assume that literally nothing from the C Standard Library is supported use `--with-io-api=nolibc`.
+The amendments are necessary (instead of just relying on the C preprocessor) because it is required to change the public header, not just the compiled code.

-Fortunately only a very small amount of code in **libconfini**, besides the I/O functions, depends on the C Standard library, so it is relatively easy to produce a “bare metal” fork with or without it.
+Only a very small amount of code in **libconfini** depends on the C Standard Library besides the I/O functions, so it is relatively easy to produce a “bare metal” fork with or without the latter.
 The `dev/hackings/baremetal` subdirectory contains all the necessary amendments.
-These are automatically applied when launching `make all` or `make baremetal-csources` from the top level directory, after having launched `./configure --without-io-api` (the original source code will be preserved).
+These are automatically applied when launching `make all` or `make baremetal-csources` after having launched `./configure --without-io-api` (the original source code will be preserved).